cth/QsubCmds.jl/README.md

  workers, this approach it is _only_ intended to run Julia encapsulated _external commands_ (shell commands ) on a HPC cluster and does this through the cluster queue management software directly rather than through Julia workers.
 It works by translating the Julia encapsulated external commands to a shell script with suitable directives for the queue submission system.
+See the blogpost [Shelling out sucks](https://julialang.org/blog/2012/03/shelling-out-sucks) to understand the motivation of Julias builtin shell commands.
+Since, this approach is going to "shelling out" in the qsub process anyway, it is also possible to provide commands as plain strings (no meta-character brittleness protection provided).

 Currently, Sun Grid Engine is supported, torque is supported to a limited degree, but in the future other cluster management systems may be supported too.